Datellers’ Brush Slicer User Guide

 3. Month: Month snapping enables data slicing by permitting brushing based on individual monthly date points.

-1. Dual Measures – User can incorporate two measures into the slicer visual, effectively transforming it into a combo chart.
+1. Multiple Measures – User can incorporate two or more measures into the slicer visual, effectively transforming it into a multi-line chart.
 This feature facilitates comparisons, such as against a target, by enabling simultaneous visualization of multiple metrics within the same chart.

 V. Formatting Options in Brush Slicer